The 20 Best Dysfibrinogenemia Doctors in Japan

 Matsumoto, JP

-Tomu Kamijo practices in Matsumoto, Japan.
+Tomu Kamijo practices practicing medicine in Matsumoto, Japan.
 Kamijo is rated as a Distinguished expert by MediFind in the treatment of Dysfibrinogenemia.
-Their top areas of expertise are Familial Hypofibrinogenemia, Congenital Afibrinogenemia, Dysfibrinogenemia, and Blood Clots.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Familial Hypofibrinogenemia, Congenital Afibrinogenemia, Dysfibrinogenemia, and Blood Clots.

 Learn about our expert tiers